 #2: PROMOTES HEART HEALTH AND LOWERS RISK OF STROKE

 Low levels of potassium have been connected with high blood pressure, heart disease and stroke.

-Harvard Medical School studies find that a diet high in potassium from whole food sources lowers blood pressure by lessening the effect of sodium, which can raise blood pressure in high concentrations[*].
+According to the National Health and Nutrition Examination Survey (NHANES), a diet high in potassium from whole food sources may lower blood pressure by lessening the effect of sodium, which can raise blood pressure in high concentrations[*].

 Studies also show a connection between diets with high potassium foods and protection against strokes[*].

-Researchers have learned people with more potassium in their diet also have higher bone density than those who don’t meet their recommended intake amount.
+Researchers have learned that people with more potassium in their diet also have higher bone density than those who don’t meet their recommended daily intake levels.